starlose13/C4I-Blockchain/docs/docs_consensus_mechanism_contract.rst

 #### Usage

-Users must execute this function from their own devices to ensure data authenticity, preventing unauthorized reporting and maintaining data integrity.
+Users must execute this function from their own devices to ensure data authenticity.
+This approach prevents unauthorized reporting and maintains data integrity.

 #### Operational Flow